When it comes to organic fibres – there’s different regulations, certifications, labelling used, and so on.

-Read more about the GOTS standards here – https://www.global-standard.org/the-standard.html
+Read more about the GOTS standards and descriptions here

-A company should state on their website, in the product description of on the product label (with a GOTS symbol) whether they have GOTS or not
+A company should state on their website, in the product description, or on the product label (with a GOTS symbol) whether they have GOTS or not

 Some other organisations promote organic practices and trade: